HookturnDigital/acf-theme-code/readme.txt

 > <strong>Upgrade to ACF Theme Code Pro</strong><br>
 > ACF Theme Code Pro generates code for all ACF Pro field types including the Clone, Repeater, Gallery and Flexible Content field.<br>
-> ACF Theme Code Pro generates code for a range of popular 3rd party fields including the Font Awesome field and Image Crop Field.<br>
+> Our Pro version also generates code for a range of popular 3rd party fields and we generate code for location rules including Options Pages!
 > [Find out more about ACF Theme Code Pro](https://hookturn.io/downloads/acf-theme-code-pro/)

 = Requires =